 - Encourage and utilize the creative energy of the group

 Exercising, such as even a brisk walk is also sufficient for brain stimulation.
-Challenging games and puzzles done on a regular basis is also good exercise for the brain.
-Travel and playing with children also expand the brains horizons.
+Challenging games and puzzles done on a regular basis are also good exercise for the brain.
+Travel and playing with children also expand the brain’s horizons.